jtl-scx/dev-guide/Guide/Channel-API.md

 # Terminology

-- **Channel**: A Channel is a connection to a Marketplace or any external System which can be connected to JTL-Channel API.
+- **Channel**: A Channel is defined as a connection to a Marketplace or any external System which can be connected to JTL-Channel API.
 - **Seller**: A Seller is a person – identified by an unique ID (SellerId) – who want to offer and sells his good on the connected Channel.
-- **Event**: A Event is an action initiated from a Seller.
-A Channel need to react on those Events in order to create or update an Offer or to process some Post Order actions.
+- **Event**: A Event is an action initiated by a Seller.
+A Channel needs to react to Events in order to create or update an Offer, or to process certain Post Order actions.
 - **Seller API**: This is the counterpart for the Channel API.
 The ERP System JTL-Wawi is connected with the Seller API.

 # Development Cycle and Workflow